Want to Save This Recipe?

 To make sure your avocado is just right, check under the small stem or “button” at the top of your avocado.
 If it pops off easily and is green underneath, then your avocado is ready to be used.

 Pst, did you know avocado is a fruit?
-Check out my list of low carb fruits for more nutritional information on this awesome ingredient!
+Check out my list of keto fruits for more nutritional information on this awesome ingredient!

 Cut avocados in half and remove the pit.